LIBERATING FOOTBALL TRAVEL

 The best hotels for the ground and around town

-Close to the ground is the smart Craignelder with a dozen guestrooms and restaurant in an elevated setting on Cairnryan Road overlooking the bay.
+Handy for the ground a ten-minute walk away, the venerable Royal Hotel is more a bar these days.
+Even closer to the ground, the smart Craignelder has a dozen guest rooms and restaurant in an elevated setting on Cairnryan Road overlooking the bay.
 It’s a five-minute walk to Stair Park, turning right up Stair Drive then left at London Road.

 Alongside is Stranraer’s finest establishment, the high-quality North West Castle Hotel, former home of Arctic explorer Sir John Ross.
 Set in extensive grounds on Port Rodie just above the town centre, it has its own pool, sauna, spa, gym and Alpine Restaurant & Grill.
 Uniquely, it also contains a curling rink, making the hotel a key destination for this popular local sport.